 Nowadays, ranking on Google is a lot more complicated.
-You have to know how many links point to your site and what the PageRank of those sites are for you to rank higher than other companies who are using shady SEO tactics or paying bloggers for backlinks.
+You have to know how many links point to your site and what the PageRank of those sites are for you to rank higher than other companies using shady SEO tactics or paying bloggers for backlinks.

 Well, in the old days, AKA early 2000s, the competition was less intense, and search engine algorithms relied on keyword quantity with links having a 50-50 chance of ranking your webpage.
 If you added TONS of relevant keywords to your page and built some hyperlinks, then there’s no doubt that it would rank pretty quickly.
 We could go into great detail about how life used to be MUCH easier back then, but it would bore your socks off ;)